 Trying something different in May, a spin on daily concepts we have talked about many times.
-I am curious to see how the month will take shape and am hoping this will rekindle something approximating the kind of “daily” that was, for a while, such a big part of me.
+I am curious to see how the month will take shape and am hoping this will rekindle something approximating the kind of “daily” that

 When I posted earlier this week about ‘threes,’ I was only halfway serious.
 I was poking fun at myself and the seemingly unrelated string of odd events all in rapid succession.
-Maybe it is my way of standing up and roaring to the ether that I am still here, still standing, and still fighting even in the silence, even as untethered and as alone as things feel.
+Maybe it is my way of standing up and

 I fell off a skateboard on Sunday.
 (Yeah, umm, okay… we could talk about why I was on a skateboard.
 Not a lot of damage, but still…)